-Ms. Pizzuto's personal goals required her to maintain compliance with Sarbanes Oxley (30%), provide accurate financial statements by the 10th day of the following month (20%), provide timely budget and updated forecasts quarterly (15%), assist with acquisitions (15%), develop executive level financial reports monthly (15%) and assist with accounts receivable collection issues (5%).
-Ms. Pizzuto met or exceeded each of these goals and earned her full annual cash incentive related to her personal goals of \$72,720.
+Ms. Pizzuto's personal goals required her to maintain strong investor relations (25%), assist with analysis and due diligence for acquisitions (25%) and maintain strong financial processes, controls and team leaders (50%).
+Ms. Pizzuto met or exceeded each of these goals and earned her full annual cash incentive related to her personal goals of \$36,000.